DevEnv-94/monitoring_project/README.md

   group_wait: 60s
   group_interval: 5m
   repeat_interval: 1h
-  receiver: 'slack-warning' # basic reciever, if alert doesn't match any matchers this reciever gets alert.
+  receiver: 'slack-warning' # The basic receiver gets alerts if they do not match any of the matchers.
   routes:
   - receiver: 'pagerduty-notifications'
     matchers: